dgaimpact/dga-platform/00_FOUNDATIONS/blueprints/BP-P5 - Relationship-Continuity-Blueprint.md

 ## 5. Continuity as State Awareness (Conceptual)

-Relationship Continuity operates through **state awareness**, not pressure.
+Relationship Continuity operates through **state awareness**, not pursuit.

 At a conceptual level, relationships may exist in observable states such as:
 - **Available** — engagement occurs naturally